Updated May 7, 2019. Vegan meat might be Del Taco’s biggest new menu launch in the company’s history, Bloomberg reports.

 He added that he believes Beyond Meat’s success will lead to an “incredible future opportunity” to expand the plant-based protein across its menu.
 The new menu item is attracting both new and returning customers.
 “We’ve had stories — even on social media — of folks talking about having never been to Del Taco before and this giving them a reason to check out the brand,” Cappasola said.

 Peter Saleh, an analyst and global financial services firm BTIG, said that sales and traffic are encouraging.
 “So far, the Beyond Meat Tacos are performing above the levels of the Del Taco, one of the most successful product launches in the company’s history,” he said.

 Del Taco first tested the vegan option at five locations in Los Angeles, Orange, and San Bernardino counties as well as a “big chunk” of San Diego County in a dish called Beyond Tacos.
 Following the trial period, Cappasola announced the vegan option would be available “toward the back end of April.”

-“The consumer opportunity is immense and exciting,” he said.
+“The consumer opportunity is immense and exciting,” he said at the time.
 “There is no one else doing it in our category at the price point we plan to offer.”

-The Beyond Tacos were being sold for $2.49 at test stores, a dollar more than tacos made with animal-based meat.
+The Beyond Tacos are sold for $2.49 each, a dollar more than tacos made with animal-based meat.
 Beyond Meat announced recently its intentions to make its protein cheaper than animal products.